 How to Identify InsectsWhen you see an insect in your home or on your property, your first response is likely to shoo it away.
 However, Insect Identification advises that careful observation of pests can yield important information, helping you determine why you are having a problem and where any nests might be.

 In identifying insects, where and what time of day you originally spotted it is relevant.
 It is also helpful to have your camera ready, so you can zoom in close and take photos.
-Questions to ask yourself include:
+When observing these insects, some questions to ask yourself include:

 - Does it have wings?
 Some insects have wings that are somewhat ornamental, whereas others use them for actual flying.